socialsoftware/quizzes-tutor/README.md

 # Installation

-This system can only run with Docker Compose due to Eventuate CDC Service.
-Our Docker build uses an image of this service to be able to process Eventuate transactional messaging, events and sagas:
+This system can only run with Docker Compose due to Eventuate CDC Service and Cadence.
+Our Docker build uses their images to be able to process Eventuate transactional messaging and events and Cadence sagas:

 * **Go to [API Service Agreement](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement) and then to [Applications](https://fenix.tecnico.ulisboa.pt/personal/external-applications/#/applications)  and create an application that redirects to http://localhost:8081/login and accessess curricular and information**
 * **Fill the fields in `auth/src/main/resources/application-dev.properties`**